electrumpayments/qr-payment-service-interface/src/docs/devguide/hugo/site/content/getting-started.md

 ### Java

 The Electrum implementation of the Electrum QR Payment Service Interface is written in Java.
-It is highly recommended that if you are planning a Java implementation of the Electrum QR Payment Service Interface you include the Electrum Payment QR Service Interface as a dependency in your project to save you from having to re-implement the interface.
+If you are planning a Java implementation of the Electrum QR Payment Service Interface, then it is highly recommended that you include the Electrum Payment QR Service Interface as a dependency in your project to save you from having to re-implement the interface.
 This can be done using the following Maven dependency:

 ```xml
 <dependency>